 Depending on your needs and goals, a mixture of high and low-impact exercises can play important roles in improving overall fitness.

-[Find out more in this Ultimate Guide to using Resistance Bands, this article about resistance bands versus dumbbells, and these posts about TRX chest exercises and TRX back exercises.
-You may also want to know whether your workout routine is helping you to be functionally fit].
+Discover more incredible low-impact exercises in this Ultimate Guide to using Resistance Bands, this article about resistance bands versus dumbbells, and these posts about TRX chest exercises and TRX back exercises.
+You may also want to know whether your workout routine is helping you to be functionally fit.

-Remember, low impact does not have to mean low intensity.
+Remember, a low-impact exercise routine does not have to mean a low-intensity exercise routine.
 “Low impact” refers to activities that contain fluid-like motions and are easy on the joints, with no abrupt collision.
 The best advice I can give is to find an activity that you love.
 When you genuinely enjoy exercise, it becomes something that you crave and look forward to!

 Disclaimer: This article contains affiliate links.
 This means that if you make a purchase after clicking on one of these recommended service provider links, like an insurance broker, or a travel agent, I may earn a commission – at no extra cost to you.
 [For my full disclosure, please see my DISCLAIMER page].